JPvRiel/docker-rsyslog/README.md

 - Using an `.env` file with square just brackets and unquoted seems to pass the array into rsyslog rainerscript without mangling it (via confd and golang text templates used in the background).
 - For bash, `[` are `]` are special pattern character and `export a=["o1","o2"]; echo $a` results in `[o1,o2]` as output.
 Python also seems to end up interpreting the environment variables in this way.
 - Docker / docker-compose has the nasty unexpected behaviour that quotes in the supplied `.env` file are not interpolated, but instead literally included!
 This breaks rsyslog config because `env_var='value'` in the `.env` file gets injected as `setting="'value'"` into rsyslog config instead of the expected `setting="value"`.

+See:
   - [Inconsistent env var parsing from docker-compose.yml](https://github.com/docker/compose/issues/2854)
   - [strange interpretation/parsing of .env file](https://github.com/docker/compose/issues/3702)

+More details about some env vars to setup the container at runtime are discussed in the "Optional Output Modules" section.

 ## Volumes and files the container requires